 ASME Boiler and Pressure Vessel Code Basics

-The American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code establishes the foundation for pressure vessel inspection requirements.
-Section VIII of the code specifically addresses pressure vessels, outlining construction standards, materials, fabrication requirements, and inspection protocols.
-Most U.S. jurisdictions have adopted these standards as legal requirements.
+The ASME Boiler and Pressure Vessel Code (BPVC) establishes the foundation for inspection and compliance requirements.
+Section VIII governs pressure vessel construction, materials, fabrication, testing, and inspection protocols.
+Most U.S. jurisdictions have adopted these standards as enforceable law.

 Types of Pressure Vessel Inspection